 There are THREE steps that can be taken on a state level to make life difficult for the NSA.
 Contact your state rep AND senator and urge them to introduce all three.

 1. 4th Amendment Protection Act.
 Our signature model legislation, the 4th Amendment Protection Act, would ban a state from taking actions which provide “material support” or assistance to warrantless federal spying programs.
 This includes provisioning of resources, and banning the state from using data obtained without warrant in state court.

 States should pass this legislation whether they have a physical NSA facility or not, banning the warrantless data in court will have an immediate effect.
 And, since the NSA rarely publicizes its plans in advance, it’s essential to ensure that their ability to expand with more data center facilities around the country is restricted before they get off the ground. (learn more here)

 2. Electronic Data Privacy Act.
 For those states where legislators are not yet willing or able to get the full 4th Amendment Protection Act passed, the Electronic Data Privacy Act is a powerful first step.
-By banning the use of warrantless data in court, this state legislation can thwart some of the practical effects of federal spying programs.
+By banning the use of warrantless data in court, this state legislation can thwart some of the practical effects of federal spying programs. (learn more here)